veltman/maps-nicar14/potential.md

 Increasing use of micro-maps, inline maps, things that augment and provide context but allow room for other storytelling.

-Image: MoJo map/table
+Image: MoJo map/table.

-Image: NYT small multiples drought map
+Image: NYT small multiples drought map.

 ---